milesdaudistel/notes/notes.md

 For 'interactive diagrams', you custom link won't work unless every individual action works.
 For instance, let's say you want to hide 2 buttons, button A and button B.  Button A is already hidden, button B is not.
 Creating a custom link to hide them will not work because A is already hidden, breaking the link.

-Wait, no. Shit is just fucked.
+Wait, no. Something is wrong.
 Might want to file a bug report.
 Can't toggle layers based on tags.
 Can only use IDs.

 #Go